 That said, here are some other essential etiquettes to note.

 - If your headwear is specifically designed to keep you warm (i.e., fur-lined hats or ear-flap hats), you need to take it off when you are indoors.
 Also, if your hat is designed to keep rain off your head, remove it when you enter the building.

 - Also, take your hat off, no matter the style, if you work indoors (unless the dress code requires it).

 - If your hat is large enough to block someone’s view or get in the way, just remove it.
 This goes for events such as movies, plays, and other occasions where your brim extends past your head.
 It’s just polite.

 Other Things to Know

-You can tip your hat one of two ways: lifting it up off your head with a nod and “hello” or dipping it slightly downward with a smile.
-Either way works, though lifting it up off your head is considered to be a little bit more formal.
+You can tip your hat one of two ways: lifting it off your head with a nod and “hello” or dipping it slightly downward with a smile.
+Either way works, though lifting it off your head is considered a bit more formal.

-Now you know the rules of the game, you can wear your hat with greater confidence and even help others who are unsure about hat etiquette.
+Now you know the rules of the game.
+You can wear your hat with greater confidence and even help others who are unsure about hat etiquette.